telerik/winforms-docs/gridview/cells/accessing-cells.md

 Cells can be accessed by index or the column __Name__ property.

->note RadGridView uses virtualization for its visual elements.
+>tip RadGridView uses virtualization for its visual elements.
 This means that only the rows that are currently visible have a visual element.
 When the grid is scrolled up and down the visual elements are reused.
 Because of the virtualization, it is safe to use the __CellElement__ only inside the __CellFormatting__ event and only for the current cell.
 >

->note When assigning values to several cells subsequently, the RadGridView should be placed between __BeginUpdate()__ and __EndUpdate()__ method invocations of the desired template.
+>tip When assigning values to several cells subsequently, the RadGridView should be placed between __BeginUpdate()__ and __EndUpdate()__ method invocations of the desired template.
 See section "Multiple assignments of cell values" below for more information.
 >